Recent discussion and comments have got me thinking about this one.

 This initial thought process all started around a comment about what we are willing to do/spend to make sure our special days are as perfect as they can be?
 Generally, the answer always is ‘whatever I can’.
 The average wedding costs over £10,000, parties for 18th and 21st and even 1st birthdays run into the hundreds of pounds, the same for graduation celebrations.

 But what do people spend on that most magical day, the birth of their child?

 The day a baby is born, is a truely special day, and the impact of that day will live with us, and our children for the rest of our lives.
 Why do we not do everything in our power to make it as special as we can?

 Is it because we don’t see why we should?
 The NHS or government are meant to provide these things so why should we have to pay?
 Is it because we think it is the medical profession’s responsibility and they will look after us?
 Is it because we think birth is out of our hands and we are powerless in impacting on the experience we are destined to have?

 Private classes start for as little as £50 and there is such a wide range available, but less than 10% of expectant parents take a private class.
 WHY?
 Why is it we will spend £1000’s for our wedding day, but not for birth of our child?

 The range of courses available now is amazing and caters to people from all walks of life.
-There are specific labour and birth preparation classes in the form of active birthing classes such as Daisy Birthing, created by Lazy Daisy, which will teach you how to prepare physically and mentally for birth.
+There are specific labour and birth preparation classes in the form of active birthing classes such as MummyNatal, created by The Natal Family, which will teach you how to prepare physically and mentally for birth.
 There are special information groups for water births and home births.
-There are classes for couples by companies like ‘Bump, Birth and Beyond’ that explain how couples can work together in labour, and perhaps most importantly, how to have informed choices in labour and birth.
+There are classes for couples that explain how couples can work together in labour, and perhaps most importantly, how to have informed choices in labour and birth.

 And now, even classes run by dads just for dads, like DaddyNatal.